C2SM/git-course/advanced/Exercise_2_submodules.md

 git submodule status
 ```

-The output starts with the commit ID of *c2sm-git-example* that the parent points at.
+The output starts with the commit ID of *glossary-tool* that the parent points at.
 That single
 ID is the entire link - the parent stores no file contents from the submodule.

 </details>